Akaie/MathExtended/README.md

 double perimeterOfRectangle(double l, double w):
 Calculates the perimeter of a rectangle with the length of l and the width of w.

-double areaOfParallelgram(double b, double h):
-Calculates the area of a parallelogram with the base of b and the height of h.

 double areaOfCircleRadius(double r):
 Calculates the area of a circle given the radius r.